 Best Apple Watch iMore 2021

-As Apple fans, there is nothing we won't do to test every one of the company's products to ensure that it does everything we want.
-We've owned every single version of Apple Watch since Series 0 and know which one is just right for most people.
+As Apple fans, there is nothing we won't do to test every one of its products to ensure that it does everything we want.
 The Apple Watch Series 6 with GPS is the most advanced Apple Watch the company has ever made.
 It's got the largest screen, the best quality display, and the most sensors of any previous model.
 It's a life improver, a lifesaver, and the best Apple Watch you can get for your best iPhone.

 - Classy luxury: Apple Watch Series 6 Titanium Edition